lipiecki/PostForecasts.jl/docs/src/examples.md

 println()
 ```

 Conformalize the quanitle forecasts `qf`, with 182-day training window.
 Note that the in-place method `confomalize!` will leave the first 182 unmodified predictions in the `qf`.
 ```julia
 conformalize!(qf, 182)
 ```

-Print the coverage of conformalized `qf`.
+Now we can print the coverage of `qf` after conformalization.
 ```julia
 println("-"^81)
 print("CIDR\t|")